 The paper is organized as follows.
 Section 2 introduces and explains the notion of governing environment.
 Sec.
 3 explains our problematic of traffic simulation in Switzerland.
 After discussing our global modeling in Sec.
 4 following the governing idea, we describe how we model the agent behaviors in Sec.
-5. Sec.
-6 presents our platform design.
-In Sec.
-7, we discuss experiments.
-Section 8 concludes the paper.
+5. In section 6, we discuss experiments.
+Section 7 concludes the paper.